andrewgull/HeteroR/README.md

 My version of SPADE should be cloned and then executable files should be copied to the corresponding env's `bin` directory created by snakemake which is suboptimal, but it's the only method available so far.

+### RGI Database installation

+RGI requires its database to be in the project's directory and named `localDB`.
+No other way to set the database location is available.
+That's why `localDB` must be in the project's directory even though it is not listed here.

 ## Dependencies